 It’s that time of year when we give thanks by donating our time, money and goods to charities.
 It’s also the time of year when most nonprofit organizations receive the majority of financial contributions and requests from volunteers.
 If you want to do something on Thanksgiving, consider donating to such charity organizations who are helping people in need.

 One such organization is Transparent Hands Foundation in USA.
-Transparent Hands Foundation funds the surgeries of deserving patients in underdeveloped and developing countries through a crowdfunding platform and with the support of foundations and commercial organizations.
+Transparent Hands Foundation funds the medical and surgical treatment of deserving patients in underdeveloped and developing countries through a crowdfunding platform and with the support of foundations and commercial organizations.

 In Pakistan, only 3% of the total budget is allocated for healthcare which is not enough according to the increasing number of diseases.
-There is a deficit of 2 million surgeries each year in Pakistan which is alarming.
-Transparent Hands Foundation is striving to facilitate those who have no means to undergo surgical treatments.
+Estimated number of surgery backlog in Pakistan is in millions every year which is alarming.
+Transparent Hands Foundation is striving to facilitate those who have no means to undergo medical procedure or surgical treatment.

 In a season where a lot of us are surrounded by so much, it’s important to remember those who aren’t as fortunate.
 On this Thanksgiving, spare some time for the needy people and support them so that they can lead happy and healthy lives.
-Donate to Transparent Hands if you want to fund the surgeries of needy patients on this Thanksgiving occasion or even after the holidays are over.
+Donate to Transparent Hands if you want to fund the healthcare of needy patients on this Thanksgiving occasion or even after the holidays are over.

 If you want to do something more than just drinking on Thanksgiving, consider donating time, food, or money to an organization that helps people who struggle to find a meal on Thanksgiving—and every other day, too.